otrv4/otrv4/otrv4.md

      If any of the verifications fail, the message is ignored.
 (TODO: What's identifier? why alice not verifying this?)
   2. Bob's identifier is the first one listed
   3. Alice's identifier is the second one listed, and it matches the identifier transmitted outside of the ciphertext
   4. `(Y, B)` is a prekey that Bob previously sent and has not been used.
 4. At this point, the DAKE is complete for Bob and he:

-    ```Details
+    ```
+    Details:

     * Set `their_ecdh` as their ECDH ephemeral public key from the DAKE (`X`).
     * Set `their_dh` as their DH ephemeral public key from the DAKE (`A`).
     * Set ratchet id `i = 0`.